Student Resources

 Recreation and Wellness

-The Recreation and Wellness services provided by Stony Brook University enhance the quality of life for students, faculty, and staff with the opportunity to recreate in a safe, professional, fun, and friendly environment.
+Recreation and wellness services provided by Stony Brook University enhance the quality of life for students, faculty and staff with the opportunity to recreate in a safe, professional, fun and friendly environment.
 Through inclusive and intentional design, our programs and services foster development in all aspects of wellness and empower participants to positively transform their lives.

 Interfaith Centers